tusharnankani/talks/organizational_culture/content.md

     - during my time at JPMC
 - When my final year started, I was thinking about a plan of action about what to do, and there might have been a hundred things, but one thing that I want to do is explicitly (not implicitly) improve the coding culture of my college (charity begins at home).
 - "Officially", I am a part of CodeCell and Entrepreneurship Cell of our college; but I am trying to work towards organizational culture of these committees.
+    - But again, this is something that I volunteered for and not something someone asked me to do.
+        - Like this talk.

 ##### How do I try to influence culture?